fahadysf/pan-config-viewer/TESTS.md

 # Run all tests (this will start the API, run tests, then stop)
 ./run_tests.sh

-# For graceful test execution that continues even if some tests fail:
+# For full test execution that continues even if some tests fail:
-chmod +x run_tests_graceful.sh
+chmod +x run_tests_full.sh
-./run_tests_graceful.sh
+./run_tests_full.sh
 ```

-The graceful test runner will:
+The full test runner will:
 - Continue running all test suites even if some fail
 - Provide a summary of passed/failed tests
 - Always generate coverage reports